The piranha problem: Large effects swimming in a small pond: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{thm:corr-average}] By Lemma~\ref{lem:orthogonal-to-one}, the vectors $U_1,\dotsc,U_p$ are orthogonal to the unit vector $\tfrac1{\sqrt{n}}\1$.
+\begin{lemma} For any vector $y \in \R^n$ such that $y \neq \lambda \1$ for all $\lambda \in \R$, \end{lemma} \begin{proof} By direct computation: \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:corr-average}] By Lemma~\ref{lem:orthogonal-to-one}, the vectors $U_1,\dotsc,U_p$ are orthogonal to the unit vector $\tfrac1{\sqrt{n}}\1$.
 We extend the collection of orthonormal vectors $U_1,\dotsc,U_p,\tfrac1{\sqrt{n}} \1$ with orthonormal unit vectors $U_{p+1},\dotsc,U_{n-1}$ to obtain an orthonormal basis for $\R^n$.
 With probability $1$, the random vector $y$ is not in the span of $\1$.
-Hence, $y^*$ is well-defined and can be written uniquely as a linear combination of the aforementioned basis vectors:
+Hence, $y^*$ is well defined and can be written uniquely as a linear combination of the aforementioned basis vectors:

 where

 and